paquettm/420-302-VA_A24/LABS/LAB6_I2C_and_OOP_Python.md

 2.1. **Physical Connections**:
    - Connect the SDA (Serial Data) pin of the I2C sensor to GPIO pin 2 (physical pin 3) on your Raspberry Pi.
    - Connect the SCL (Serial Clock) pin of the I2C sensor to GPIO pin 3 (physical pin 5) on your Raspberry Pi.
+   - Connect the sensor to VCC and GND (optionally from the RPi physical pins 1 for 3V3, 2 or 3 for 5V and 6, 9, 14, 20, 25, 30, 34, or 39 for Ground)
    - Ensure that your Raspberry Pi and I2C sensor share a common ground connection.
+   - Ground all address pins from the sensor (A0, A1, A2).
+These are used to set addresses for use of multiple units.

 Pins 2 and 3 (resp physical pins 3 and 5) are used as examples in this lab.
 If these are nto available in your setup for any reason, you may use other pins that are available for this purpose and adapt the Python3 code below to the used logical (BCM) pin numbers.